Books

 Foundations

-Despite the camera-ready final results, interior design can be a messy business — all inspiration and perspiration; art and science; whimsy, wisdom, wit and wonder.
+Despite the camera-ready final results, interior design can be a messy business — combining inspiration and perspiration; art and science; whimsy, wisdom, wit and wonder.
 As such, it’s a challenge to actually describe the complicated process of creating a memorable and inviting room.
 That’s what makes Nate Berkus’s latest book, Foundations (published by Simon Element), such a treat to read.
 It’s also stunning to flip through, filled as it is with photographs of the interior designer and television personality’s prodigious recent output, among other inspiring images.

 New York 2020: Architecture and Urbanism at the Beginning of a New Century